 “Revision” means “the act of seeing again.”

-Editing, when done by professionals, is a painstaking and thorough job of helping a writer improve his or her final product.
+Editing, when done by professionals, is a painstaking and thorough job of helping writers improve their final product.
 When done as a quick way to add points to an assignment by making corrections your instructor has marked on a draft, it’s a shortcut that prevents you from actually learning how to be a better writer.

 Examples of surface-level editing: